puppetlabs/puppet-docs/source/pe/3.7/razor_using.markdown

 5. Create Hooks (Optional)
 -------------

 Hooks enable you to run scripts when certain events occur during the operation of the Razor server.
-For example, a hook can be set to run when a node is bound to a policy, which means that node tags match the policy tags.
+They allow you to both transfer information out of Razor, as well as modify the performance of an install by Razor, and therefore, hooks make it possible to customize tasks, reference outside systems, perform calculations, and more.

+Razor comes with one stock hook that counts the number of times a node boots, binds to a policy, and changes its facts.
+This "counter" hook can be queried using `razor hooks $name`.
+It keeps track of the last event that a given node performed, which can be queried using `razor nodes $name log`.

+There are a handful of